-Top Management Team
+Senior Management Team

-The Board is duly assisted by the Management of the Company, namely the "Top Management Team".
-The Top Management Team consists of senior employees holding the following positions:-
+The Board is duly assisted by the Management of the Company, namely the Senior Management Team.
+The Senior Management Team consists of senior employees holding the following positions:-

-- (i) Group Managing Director ("MD") Mr. Chan Choo Sing; - (ii) Executive Director Mr. Chan Chow Tek; and - (iii) Deputy Group General Manager Mr. David Chan Wee Kiang.
+- (i) Group Managing Director ("MD") Mr. Chan Choo Sing; - (ii) Executive Director Mr. Chan Chow Tek; - (iii) Deputy Group General Manager Mr. Chan Wee Kiang; - (iv) Senior General Manager for Cambodia Division Mr. Teo Hock Lim; and - (v) General Manager for Label and Sticker Division Mr. Chan Wee Boon.

-The individual profile of the Directors is available for viewing at Pages 06 to 11 of this Annual Report.
+The individual profile of the Key Senior Management Team is available for viewing at Pages 12 to 14 of this Annual Report.

-The principal responsibilities of the Top Management Team are as follows:-
+The principal responsibilities of the Senior Management Team are as follows:-

-- Developing, co-ordinating and implementing business and corporate strategies for the approval of the Board: - Implementing the policies and decisions of the Board; - Overseeing the day-to-day operations of the Group; - To participates in various management committees or working committees for the effective discharge of duties and functions; - Relevant member(s) of the Top Management Team be invited to attend Board and/or Board Committees meetings to advise and furnish the Board and/or Board Committees with information, report, clarifications as and when required on the agenda items to be tabled to the Board and/or Board Committees, to enable the Board and/or Board Committees to arrive at a decision.
+- Developing, co-ordinating and implementing business and corporate strategies for the approval of the Board: - Implementing the policies and decisions of the Board; - Overseeing the day-to-day operations of the Group; - To participates in various management committees or working committees for the effective discharge of duties and functions; - Relevant member(s) of the Senior Management Team will be invited to attend Board and/or Board Committees meetings to advise and furnish the Board and/or Board Committees with information, report, clarifications as and when required on the agenda items to be tabled to the Board and/or Board Committees, to enable the Board and/or Board Committees to arrive at a decision.